Creative Director Roles in an Agency

 A creative manager might hold a degree in marketing, graphic design, or fine arts, but most importantly, they have the experience of being creatives themselves.
 They help out the team with their guidance and ideas, and at the end of the day, their role is to manage the creative process of a team and approve all the drafts for social media, marketing campaigns, and media advertising.
 If you have outstanding communication skills, are a seasoned creative, and have top-notch problem-solving skills - this might be the next step in your career!

-Creative Director Skills and Tips
+Creative Director Skills and Tools

-No micromanagement — This is a no-go from the start.
-The best way to keep your creatives is to provide a general roadmap and let them figure out how they want to travel it.
-However, to keep their imagination from running wild, develop a style parameter - a set of technical specifications, deadline policies, and style guides.
+No micromanagement — The best way to keep your creatives is to provide a general roadmap and let them figure out how they want to travel it but develop a style parameter: technical specifications, deadline policies, and style guides.
+Bare in mind that constant oversights and check-ins can be bothersome.
+Let your team enjoy its creative process.

 Encourage open communication — Ask your team to communicate with each other openly; don't make them dependent on you.
+Dropbox and Google Drive are frequently used to share ideas and designs with the team and clients.

 Allow interdisciplinary collaboration — You should promote cross-fertilization across all disciplines, for instance, marketing, business, design, support, quality, etc.